-&lt;sup>52 Auckland International Airport Ltd "Input Methodologies Review - response to Process and Issues Paper" (11 July 2022), p.
+148 Auckland International Airport Ltd "Input Methodologies Review - response to Process and issues paper" (11 July 2022), p.
 4.

-&lt;sup>53 Commerce Commission "Airport Services Input Methodologies Determinations 2010" (20 December 2016), clause 3.11(6)(c).
+149 Commerce Commission "Airport Services Input Methodologies Determinations 2010" (20 December 2016), clause 3.11(6)(c).

-- 14.17.1.3 sharing the benefits of these efficiencies with consumers; and - 14.17.2 assist in promoting the ID purpose, by ensuring that interested persons can accurately assess the impact of "excluded assets" on airport profitability. - 14.18 In our view, the IMs are already achieving this intent, so the "change" element of the Framework is not met, and an amendment to the Airport IMs is not required.
+- 15.26 The intent of the "excluded assets" (the term that includes assets held for future use) provisions in the Airport IMs is to: - 15.26.1 promote the Part 4 purpose, supporting incentives for airports to invest efficiently by: - 15.26.1.1 avoiding incentives to unnecessarily acquire assets held for future use; - 15.26.1.2 creating incentives to find alternate sources of revenue prior to commissioning the assets; and - 15.26.1.3 sharing the benefits of these efficiencies with consumers; and - 15.26.2 assist in promoting the ID purpose, by ensuring that interested persons can accurately assess the impact of "excluded assets" on airport profitability. - 15.27 In our view, the IMs are already achieving this intent, so the "change" element of the Framework is not met, and an amendment to the Airport IMs is not required.